johlym/johnathan-org/src/_posts/2016-07-04-attempting-to-stream-a-webcam-to-an-rtmp-server.md

 Whatever you set your `hls_path`, make sure that directory exists.
 If you have an XML stylesheet (`xsl`), set that in the `location /stat.xsl` block, too, and uncomment `rtmp_stat_stylesheet`.

-Kick off `nginx` and make sure it’s listening on your port:
+Kick off `nginx` and make sure it's listening on your port:

 ```
 nginxnetstat -an | grep 8081
 ```

-If it’s running, you’ll see this:
+If it's running, you'll see this:

 ```
 root@ubuntu:/usr/local/nginx# netstat -an | grep 8081
 tcp 0 0 0.0.0.0:8081 0.0.0.0:* LISTEN
 ```

-Now that we have that set up, let’s get a player.
-I’m opting for JW Player. you can pay money for it, if you want, but you’re really just paying for their service. the Player files are 100% free.
+Now that we have that set up, let's get a player.
+I'm opting for JW Player. you can pay money for it, if you want, but you're really just paying for their service. the Player files are 100% free.
 [This](https://www.jwplayer.com/pricing/) is their official site, but you can also snag it [from GitHub](https://github.com/jwplayer/jwplayer).

 How you want to implement it is up to you.

 ## Setting Up `ffmpeg`

-Let’s give this another go.
-The command you can use here is a little more complicated as we’ll need to stream a legitimate video, but here’s the idea:
+Let's give this another go.
+The command you can use here is a little more complicated as we'll need to stream a legitimate video, but here's the idea:

 ```
 ffmpeg -i /dev/video0 -framerate 1 -video_size 720x404 -vcodec libx264 -maxrate 768k -bufsize 8080k -vf "format=yuv420p" -g 60 -f flv rtmp://example.com:8081/hls/live